Enjoying My Life

 I’m 35 now and have already visited 30 countries across the globe.
 Each one offered something different, and on each journey, I tried to capture the true essence of the place I was visiting.
 Tourist destinations soon lost their appeal, and I began seeking out extreme adventure destinations instead.
 With a bit of research, you can find incredible places, especially if you are willing to go the extra mile.
 An open mind and willingness to take risks also come in handy.
 As you go through this website, you’ll find out about many unusual destinations and will hopefully be inspired to follow my footsteps.

 I had lots of reasons for starting this website.
 For starters, I wanted to keep in touch with family and friends.
 Secondly, I wanted to publish information on extreme travel destinations.
-Thirdly, I wanted to create a platform for fellow travelers and travel bloggers as well as keep in touch with all the great people I met on my adventures.
-Lastly, my dream is to, one day, travel full-time and make a living as the ultimate extreme travel blogger.
+Thirdly, I wanted to create a platform for fellow travellers and travel bloggers as well as keep in touch with all the great people I met on my adventures.
+Lastly, my dream is to one day, travel full-time and make a living as the ultimate extreme travel blogger.
+You can also find my top tips for great products to take on your travels here at this great review site: Only Reviews

 So far so good.
 The website is getting more hits each month, I am enjoying the process and hopefully, you’ll enjoy visiting the site and find lots of useful information here.
 Don’t forget to get in touch if you would like to ask questions or contribute to this website.
 Read on to find out about guest blogging, advertising, and other ways of collaborating.